 Planning requirements, procedures, policy, appeals and enforcement.
 We cover developments ranging from small-scale residential extensions to nationally significant infrastructure projects.

-The Ministry of Housing, Communities and Local Government (MHCLG) has published the findings of its first annual survey on local authority planning...
+The Ministry of Housing, Communities and Local Government (MHCLG) has published guidance on new funding to support local authorities at the Regulation...

 Precedent s 106 unilateral undertakingUnilateral Undertakingunder section 106 of the Town and Country Planning Act 1990relating to development at...